zoff99/java_toxclient_example/README.md

-# ToxClient in Java for Linux [Minimal working Example]
+# a Tox Client in Java for Linux [Minimal working Example]

 Build Status
 =